-Check the following settings in the Appeon Developer Application Profile before starting the final deployment to your production servers:
+Check the following settings in the PowerServer Toolkit Application Profile before starting the final deployment to your production servers:

-- Set the Web file generation mode to Release This encrypts the JavaScript code in the Web application, thereby protecting your organizations business rules and intellectual property. - Turn off the "Performance Analyzer compliance" option The data is not encrypted during transmission at runtime, therefore, this option is recommended to use only at the test or development stage. - Turn off all Report options This will reduce the size of Web files and boost the runtime performance of the deployed Web application. - Check that the required database types are properly configured and selected. - Check that the required additional files (such as INI files, .NET/COM components, image files, DLL/OCX files) are properly configured or selected.
+- Set the Web file generation mode to Release This encrypts the JavaScript code in the Web application, thereby protecting your organizations business rules and intellectual property. - Turn off all Report options This will reduce the size of Web files and boost the runtime performance of the deployed Web application.

+- Check that the required database types are properly configured and selected. - Check that the required additional files (such as INI files, .NET/COM components, image files, DLL/OCX files) are properly configured or selected.

-Refer to the Appeon Developer User Guide for detailed instructions on how to perform application deployment.
+Refer to the PowerServer Toolkit User Guide for detailed instructions on how to perform application deployment.

-Check the following settings in Appeon Enterprise Manager after performing the final deployment to your production servers:
+Check the following settings in AEM after performing the final deployment to your production servers: